 Forgent initiated litigation in 2004 against multiple companies for the infringement of its '672 patent (the "'672 Litigation").
 Several defendants in the '672 Litigation sued Forgent, claiming, among other assertions, that their products do not infringe Forgent's patent and that the patent is invalid.
 In October 2005, Forgent engaged Susman Godfrey, LLP to serve as lead counsel in its '672 Litigation.
 As of July 31, 2006, Forgent had settled with 15 of the defendants in the '672 Litigation.
 In June 2006, the Company received an unfavorable claims construction ruling, which favored the majority of the defendants' claims construction.
 Specifically, the Court ruled the claims to be limited to video.
 As a result of the unfavorable claims construction ruling, Forgent pursued settlement negotiations with the remaining defendants.
 On October 25, 2006, Forgent signed a Patent License and Settlement Agreement with the remaining defendants.
 Under this agreement, Forgent granted the defendants a patent license and the defendants agreed to pay Forgent \$8.0 million.
 Additionally, all parties agreed to release all claims against each other and Forgent has no future obligations related to this settlement.
-Going forward, the Company believes its ability to gamer additional licensing revenues from non-defendants related to the '672 patent is substantially concluded.
+Going forward, the Company believes its ability to garner additional licensing revenues from non-defendants related to the '672 patent is substantially concluded.

-In July 2005, Forgent initiated litigation against 15 companies for the infringement of its '746 patent (the " '746 Litigation").
+In July 2005, Forgent initiated litigation against 15 companies for the infringement of its '746 patent (the "'746 Litigation").
 Forgent has since dismissed six defendants from the lawsuit since they had no operational role with respect to infringement.
 No settlements accompanied these dismissals and there have been no other settlements to date in this litigation.
 Since the initial litigation, three other defendants have been included in the '746 Litigation.
 In April 2006, Forgent engaged Hagans Burdine Montgomery Rustay & Winchester ("Hagans") and Bracewell & Giuliani, L.L.P. ("Bracewell") to provide legal services related to the '746 Litigation.
 Hagans and Bracewell replaced Godwin Pappas Langley Ronquillo, LLP and Hagans will serve as lead counsel on the '746 Litigation.
 During fiscal year 2006, Forgent participated in two court-ordered mediations with the remaining defendants.
 On October 2, 2006, the United States Patent and Trademark Office ("USPTO") granted a petition to re-examine the '746 patent.
-Forgent anticipates working directly with the USPTO to vigorously defend all of the claims of the '746 patent.
-Despite the USPTO's recent decision to re-examine the '746 patent, Forgent will continue pursuing the '746 litigation in the United States District Court for the Eastern District of Texas, Tyler Division and anticipates that it will continue to incur significant litigation costs related to the '746 Litigation.
+On October 30, 2006, the USPTO issued its first office action related to this re-examination.
+This first action, which is not the final conclusion of the re-examination, denied the five claims in the '746 patent.
+Forgent has 60 days to respond to the USPTO and anticipates working directly with the USPTO to vigorously defend all of the claims of the '746 patent.
+Despite the USPTO's recent activity related to the '746 patent, Forgent will continue pursuing the '746 litigation in the United States District Court for the Eastern District of Texas, Tyler Division and anticipates that it will continue to incur significant litigation costs related to the '746 Litigation.
 There can be no assurances that the Company will be able to recover these costs.